rafaelgm9/pac/README.md

 # pair-counting
-Pair counting code written in C with a python wrapper.
+Pair counting code written in C with a Python wrapper.

+To install the Python wrapper:

+'''
+python setup.py install
+'''